 What is Lemmatization in NLP?

-Essentially, lemmatization is a technique that switches any kind of a word to its base root mode.
+Lemmatization in NLP is a text normalization technique that switches any kind of a word to its base root mode.
 Lemmatization is responsible for grouping different inflected forms of words into the root form, having the same meaning.

 Tagging systems, indexing, SEOs, information retrieval, and web search all use lemmatization to a vast extent.
 Lemmatization usually involves using a vocabulary and morphological analysis of words, removing inflectional endings, and returning the dictionary form of a word (the lemma).